 Intellectual Freedom Statement

-In the event of an intellectual freedom-related concern, library staff will take the following steps:
+In the event of a concern about PCC library resources, library staff will take the following steps:

-- Staff will provide an explanation of the library policy, or may introduce the patron to a reference librarian, subject specialist, or library administrator.
+- A library staff member will provide an explanation of the library policy, or may introduce the patron to a reference librarian, subject librarian liaison, or library administrator.

-- If after discussing the policy no resolution has been reached, the staff member may provide the patron a Statement of Concern form or assist the person in locating the Suggestion Box on the library website.
-The form or message will be sent to the appropriate library manager, who will respond within three days or as soon as reasonably possible.
+- If after discussing the policy no resolution has been reached, the staff member may invite the patron to submit a Request for Reconsideration of Library Resources form.
+The form or message will be sent to the Library Dean or designated Responsible Officer.

 - The Library Dean or designated Responsible Officer may invite the patron for a meeting to discuss the concern.
 After this discussion, the Library Dean or designated Responsible Officer will make a final decision regarding the material in question and will provide a written response within 15 business days.